 Though it's a latecomer to industrialization, China's rapid economic development has made it the world's number one emitter of greenhouse gases.
 The booming economy has lifted millions out of poverty, but at huge environmental cost.

 China's astronomic growth and skyrocketing greenhouse gas emissions both have the same cause: black, sooty coal.
-More than 70% of China's energy is supplied by coal, which in turn contributes 80% of the country's carbon dioxide emissions.
+A huge portion of China's energy is supplied by coal, which in turn contributes to the country's carbon dioxide emissions.
 Coal provides electricity to power factories, cities, businesses and homes.
 It poisons our atmosphere, our rivers and mountains and our lungs.

 Unless China end its reliance on coal, it will be nearly impossible for the world to avoid runaway climate change.